GregoriusAviantoro/IS-477/ProjectPlan.md

-# Project Plan — Global Happiness and Economic Development (2018)
+# Project Plan: Global Happiness and Economic Development in 2018

 ## Overview